Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 8. Stalker Creeper

-One of the scariest Minecraft mobs, the Creeper, needs no introduction.
+One of the scariest Minecraft mods, the Creeper, needs no introduction.
 These four-legged creatures lie in ambush in biomes with light level less than 7, and when an avatar comes in contact with them, they explode, damaging surrounding blocks.
 However, you can play a bit of hide and seek and kill them by sneaking up on them from behind.

 But what if these creepers were to stalk you and come right after you wherever you go?
 Well, the Stalker Creeper mod changes the behavior of these four-legged monsters in a way that can give you a nasty surprise.
 No, you cannot hide anywhere.
 They will find you!
 No way are they getting any stupider once you install this mod.
 And this will certainly make your gameplay experience way creepier.